Sunday, December 22, 2024

 The appointment of judges was positively received by the judiciary and the public sector.

-“In conditions of personnel shortage, the adoption by the President of Ukraine of such decisions is extremely important for ensuring the right of citizens to access to court,” the statement of the Supreme Court says, in particular.
+“In conditions of personnel shortage, the adoption by the President of Ukraine of such decisions is extremely important for ensuring the right of citizens to access to court,” the Supreme Court statement says, in particular.

 Chairman of the Council of Judges Bogdan Monich, in a commentary to “Gratam,” noted that these appointments will be able to improve the personnel situation in the judicial system if new judges are sworn in within a short period of time.
 He is also awaiting the appointment of other judges, for which the SCJ submitted a proposal to the President.